aniyomiorg/aniyomi-website/src/help/faq/README.md

 ### Is there any way to improve performance?

-You can try the command below if you know how to use ADB, a guide on installing it is also outlined on the site [here](/help/guides/troubleshooting/#what-are-some-common-errors).
+### Is there any way to improve performance?
+If you know how to use ADB, you can try the following command to enable the old general storage interface for the app.
+If you are using Aniyomi Preview or a fork, replace `eu.kanade.tachiyomi.mi` with the corresponding package name.

 ```
-adb shell cmd appops set eu.kanade.tachiyomi android:legacy_storage allow
+adb shell cmd appops set eu.kanade.tachiyomi.mi android:legacy_storage allow
 ```
-This command enables general storage access for the app, allowing Aniyomi to use the old general storage access interface.

 ## Shizuku